-Note: Version 1 of this report was published in 2018 and was entitled 'Guide for the Selection and Deployment of Acoustic Deterrent Devices'.
-Following from feedback from manufacturers, Version 2 contains the following changes:
+History: Version 1: this report was originally published in 2018 and was entitled 'Guide for the Selection and Deployment of Acoustic Deterrent Devices'.

 - The specifications of some ADDs were corrected or completed as well as some of the names.
 In some instances, ADDs have had name changes whilst keeping the same specifications.
 This had led to some mistakes which have been amended in the new report.

 - A series of references that had not previously been considered were added.

 - The evidence scoring was clarified and the evidence associated with each ADD was reviewed which led to a couple of scoring changes.

 - Section 4 on legislation and regulations was updated.

 - Changed ADD numbering in report tables and database to match the appendices to make it easier to refer to the specifications in the appendices.

 Version 3 (current version): provides updated information for one of the devices listed (ID26).